diginatu/nagome/DOCUMENT.markdown

 Nagome can have some plugins in the plugin folder, which is in the config directory.
 Plugins communicate with Nagome process using JSON or MessagePack in stdin/out or TCP connection.

-Also, one application may create Nagome process and be dealt as a plugin.
-This is mainly used as a client and provides user interfaces.
+Also, one application may create Nagome process and be dealt as a plugin. (--standAlone option disable this) This is mainly used as a client and provides user interfaces.

  + UI (also plugin)